Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

 \subsection{Effective Lagrangian and Formalism}

-In a simplified picture, the $\Xi^- nn$ system may be visualized as a two-neutron halo with the two loosely bound neutrons orbiting about the $\Xi^-$-hyperon ``elementary" core forming a shallow bound state with a diffuse structure.
-Such universal class of systems exploits the distinct separation of scale between the typical dynamical scale, $Q\sim\gamma^{(1)}_{\Xi n}\sim 40$~MeV, associated with the ``attractive pole" momentum of the ${}^3S_1$ $\Xi^- n$ dibaryon propagator (ignoring possible artifact due to the deep pole at $\gamma^{(0)}_{\Xi n}\sim 340$~MeV associated with the repulsive ${}^1S_0$ $\Xi^- n$ sub-system), and the breakdown scale, $\Lambda_H\sim m_\pi$ of standard ${}^{{\pi}\!\!\!/}$EFT.
-This implies that $\epsilon \sim Q/m_\pi \sim 1/3$ defines a reasonable expansion parameter that is amenable to an halo EFT treatment.
-The effective Lagrangian is constructed on the basis of available low-energy symmetries and degrees of freedom.
+In a simplified picture, the $\Xi^- nn$ system may be visualized as a two-neutron halo with the two loosely bound neutrons orbiting about the $\Xi^-$-hyperon ``elementary" core, forming a shallow bound state with a diffuse structure.
+Such universal class of systems exploits the distinct separation of scale between the typical dynamical scale, $Q\sim\gamma^{(1)}_{\Xi n}\approx 1/a^{(1)}_{\Xi n}\sim 40$~MeV, associated with the ``attractive pole" momentum of the ${}^3S_1$ $\Xi^- n$ dibaryon propagator (ignoring possible artifact due to the deep pole at $\gamma^{(0)}_{\Xi n}\approx 1/a^{(0)}_{\Xi n}\sim 340$~MeV associated with the repulsive ${}^1S_0$ $\Xi^- n$ sub-system), and the breakdown scale $\Lambda_H\sim m_\pi$ of standard ${}^{{\pi}\!\!\!/}$EFT~\cite{Braaten:2004rn,Bedaque:1998kg,Bedaque:1999ve,Bedaque:1998km,Kaplan:1996nv,Kaplan:1996xu,Kaplan:1998tg,Kaplan:1998we,Kaplan:1998sz,vanKolck:1998bw,Bedaque:1998mb,Birse:1998dk,Beane:2000fx}.
+This implies that $\epsilon \sim Q/m_\pi \sim 1/3$ defines a reasonable expansion parameter that is amenable to a EFT treatment.
+A concise description on the general principles and methodology of ${}^{{\pi}\!\!\!/}$EFT framework used in the analyses of two- and three-body universality is provided in Appendix A. The effective Lagrangian is constructed on the basis of all possible available low-energy symmetries (${\cal P},\, {\cal C},\, {\cal T}$ and Galilean invariance) and degrees of freedom.
 The interaction vertices are represented by local contact interactions and the Lagrangian is expressed in a derivative expansion of the fundamental fields.
 For our system, the fundamental degrees of freedom consist of the $\Xi^-$-hyperon and neutron ($n$) fields.
-The LO non-relativistic Lagrangian is free from derivative terms and expressed as a sum of one-, two-, and three-body parts, namely,
+The LO non-relativistic Lagrangian is free from derivative terms and expressed as a sum of one-, two- and three-body parts, namely,

 Below we consider each of the components of the effective Lagrangian separately. \\

 {\it One-body part.\,\,} The terms $\mathcal{L}_{\Xi}$ and $\mathcal{L}_n$ constitute the one-body Lagrangian $\mathcal{L}_{\rm 1-body}$ corresponding to the kinetic part of the $\Xi^-$-hyperon and neutron fields respectively, and are expressed in the physical basis as